conestack/cone.sql/README.rst

 - ``sql.group_attrs`` is a comma separated list of strings defining the available group attributes stored in the group JSON data field.

+- ``sql.binary_attrs`` is a comma separated list of strings defining the attributes which are considered binary and get stored base 64 encoded in the JSON data field of users and groups.

 - ``sql.log_auth`` defaults to False.
 If set, the first login timestamp will be stored during the first authentication and latest login timestamp will be